 Thai soldiers are deployed in Surin province on July 25, 2025, amid renewed conflict in the Thai-Cambodian border area.
-(Photo: AA/VNA)
+(Photo: AA/TTXVN)

-A VNA correspondent in Phnom Penh quoted a Cambodian press release saying that the two sides committed to implementing the results of the special meeting between Cambodian Prime Minister Hun Manet and acting Thai Prime Minister Phumtham Wechayachai on July 28, as well as the Joint Border Committee (GBC) meeting on August 7 in Malaysia.
+A VNA reporter in Phnom Penh quoted a Cambodian press release saying that the two sides pledged to implement the results of the special meeting between Cambodian Prime Minister Hun Manet and Acting Thai Prime Minister Phumtham Wechayachai on July 28, as well as the Joint Border Committee (GBC) meeting on August 7 in Malaysia.

-The two sides also agreed to maintain regular contact between all military regions and units along the Cambodia-Thailand border, making efforts to resolve all issues peacefully and avoid conflicts.
+The two sides also agreed to maintain regular contact between all military regions and units along the Cambodia-Thailand border, and make efforts to resolve all issues peacefully and avoid conflicts.

 The two sides emphasized the positive momentum and forward-looking spirit in strengthening relations through these activities, and affirmed the importance of further enhancing communication at all levels to build trust and promote good neighborly relations.